dalton-f/dalton-f/README.md

 You can find this project <a href="https://github.com/dalton-f/helpers.js">here</a>.
 Contributions are welcome!

-### 🔥 Firewatch Site Rebuild

-Add image here

-Inspired by animation.timeline, I decided to recreate the Firewatch website and its signature parallax scrolling using CSS only.
+### Plague's End

+A text-based Python adventure game baesd in a post-apocalyptic world causes by a rampant virus.

-You can find the project <a href="https://github.com/dalton-f/Firewatch">here</a>.
+You can find the project <a href="https://github.com/dalton-f/plagues-end">here</a>.
 Contributions are welcome!

 ### 🗓 Advent of Code 2023